Phylliida/WasmNotes/File System.md

 Redirect to a (temp) file seems like a good option.

 Vulnerability: Flooding the user's hard drive with large tmp file.
-Solution: Checks on file size and terminate the program and delete the tmp file if it gets too big (possibly users can override this setting manually).
+Solution: Checks on file size and terminate the program and delete the tmp file if it gets too big (possibly users can override this setting manually). (question: how fast can these be filled up?
+Maybe checks not fast enough?
+TBD)

 An even better option would be to have custom stdin/stdout streams.
 [Wasmtime supports this](https://github.com/bytecodealliance/wasmtime/issues/7581), however Wasmtime dot net does not.